missionpinball/mpf-docs/config/switches.rst

 Name of the platform this switch is connected to.
 The default value of ``None`` means the default hardware platform will be used.
-You only need to change this if you have multiple different hardware platforms in use and this coil is not connected to the default platform.
+You only need to change this if you have multiple different hardware platforms in use and this switch is not connected to the default platform.

 See the :doc:`/hardware/platform` guide for details.